-1. Apprenticeship committees shall elect a chairperson and a secretary who shall be from opposite interest groups, i.e., chairperson-employers; secretary-employees, or vice versa.
+- 1. Apprenticeship committees shall elect a chairperson and a secretary who shall be from opposite interest groups, i.e., chairperson-employers; secretary-employees, or vice versa.
 If the committee does not indicate its definition of quorum, the interpretation will be "50% plus 1" of the approved committee members.
-The sponsor must also provide the following information:

-- a.
-Quorum: A quorum shall be 50% plus one, of the voting members. - b.
-Program type administered by the committee: Individual Joint - c.
+The sponsor must also provide the following information: - a.
+Quorum: A quorum shall consist of a minimum of one (1) representative each from OHOP Mutual Light Company and IBEW members of this JATC. - b.
+Program type administered by the committee: INDIVIDUAL JOINT - c.
 The employer representatives shall be: